tokkonopapa/WordPress-IP-Geo-Block/_codex/03/the-best-practice-of-validation-target-settings.md

   <strong>NOTE:</strong>
   WP-ZEP will carefully identify the action which provides services only for admin.
-It means that if an action serves both visitors on the public facing pages and admins on the dashboard (e.g. back end), WP-ZEP will not block it.
+It means that if an action serves both visitors on the public facing pages and admins on the dashboard, WP-ZEP will not block it.
 </div>

 ### Setting for "Plugins / Themes area" ###